Arnold Schwarzenegger and Maria Shriver finalize divorce after 10 years - NewsBreak

 A Los Angeles judge finalized the divorce on Tuesday, court records show.

-The pair had been married since 1986 when Shriver filed for divorce in 2011 after Schwarzenegger disclosed he had fathered a child with a member of their household staff years earlier.New COVID-19 cases in US soar to highest levels on record
+The pair had been married since 1986 when Shriver filed for divorce in 2011 after Schwarzenegger disclosed he had fathered a child with a member of their household staff years earlier.Ghislaine Maxwell convicted in Epstein sex abuse case

 The revelation set off a tabloid frenzy, but Schwarzenegger and Shriver handled their divorce quietly and without lobbing accusations in court or in public.